-Mosima Kekana is a young diligent Attorney and activist who is currently employed at the Women's Legal Centre under the Vulnerable Workers Rights Programme.
+Mosima Kekana is a young diligent Attorney and activist who is currently employed at the Women's Legal Centre under the Vulnerable Workers Rights.
 She has over seven years' experience in the legal fraternity.
-She has led various campaign advocating for the decriminalisation of sex work and is currently part of the legal team at the Women's Legal Centre which is litigating with the objective of achieving decriminalisation of sex work.
+She has led various campaign advocating for the descriminalisation of sex work and is currently part of the legal team at Women's Legal Centre which is litigating with the objective of achieving descriminalisation of sex work .

-Panelists
+Panelists:

-- Ishtar Lakhani Advocacy and Human Rights Defense Manager at Sex Workers Education & Advocacy Taskforce (Sweat) - Marlise Richter Head of Policy, Development and Advocacy Unit at Sonke Gender Justice - Marion Stevens Coordinator: WISH Associates, Chair: Sexual and Reproductive Justice Coalition, and Research Associate: AGI, UCT. - Leigh Davids Is an Advocacy Assistant at SWEAT. - Nosipho Vidima Is from SWEAT and is the organisation's human rights and lobbying officer.
+- Ishtar Lakhani Advocacy and Human Rights Defense Manager at Sex Workers Education & Advocacy Taskforce (Sweat) - Marlese Richter Head of Policy, Development and Advocacy Unit at Sonke Gender Justice - Marion Stevens Coordinator: WISH Associates, Chair: Sexual and Reproductive Justice Coalition, and Research Associate: AGI, UCT.